coglinev3/ansible-development/docs/test_ansible_roles.md

 ```

 All clients that were up and running and specified in the inventory file
-`/vagrant/provisioning/inventory.ini` should respond to this command.
+`/vagrant/provisioning/inventory.ini` should positiv respond to this command.

 ## Create a new Ansible role

 If you want to create a new Ansible role put the new role in directory
 `/vagrant/provisioning/roles` on the Ansible management node.
-Remember thœ
+Remember the
 folder `/vagrant` is a shared folder between the virtual host and the
 virtual guest system.